The Best MLB All-Star Games Ever

 In the offensive department, the sides combined for 16 runs on 22 hits—even though Babe Ruth and Lou Gehrig went a combined 0-for-6 at the dish.
 Seven different players recorded multiple hits, including Al Simmons, who went 3-for-5 for the AL, and both Frankie Frisch and Joe Medwick, who each homered off Lefty Gomez for the NL.

-There were nine runs scored in the fifth inning alone.
+There were nine runs in the fifth inning alone.
 From Ruth's walk to lead off the top of the inning through Chuck Klein's RBI single in the bottom of the frame, 12 out of 15 batters reached base.
 It was quite the station-to-station affair, though, as there were six singles, five walks and just one double.

-In spite of all that offense, NL starting pitcher Carl Hubbell struck out six batters in the first two innings and ended up logging three scoreless frames before departing.
-Even more impressive, Mel Harder came on in relief for the AL to end the aforementioned 12-out-of-15 streak and allowed just one hit and one walk in five scoreless innings.
+In spite of all that offense, NL starting pitcher Carl Hubbell struck out six batters in the first two innings and logged three scoreless frames before departing.
+Even more impressive, Mel Harder came on in relief for the AL to end the aforementioned 12-out-of-15 stretch and allowed just one hit and one walk in five scoreless innings.

 1941: American League 7-5